ludvigak/SE_unified/docs/rst/introduction.rst

 .. code-block:: matlab

-   test_accuracy    % should display plot of spectral convergence
+   demo    % Runs demo of spectral convergence + error estimates
+           % for both real and Fourier space sums.

 or

 .. code-block:: matlab

-   test_all    % run a larger test suite
+   test_accuracy    % should display plot of spectral convergence

 Most recent development has focused on 3P Stokes flow, so the directories related to that (SE_Stokes, SE_Rotlet, SE_Stresslet) are more developed.